kimww42/ICDR/README.md

 ## Citation

-If you find AirNet useful in your research, please consider citing:
+If you find ICDR useful in your research, please consider citing:

 ```
-@inproceedings{AirNet,
+@inproceedings{ICDR,
 author =
 title =
 booktitle =